usfcs-scholars/cs386-fall2021/guides/syllabus.md

 ### Communication

-~~All course communications, like all other USF communications, will be sent to your USF official email address.
-You are therefore strongly encouraged to monitor that email account.~~
+All course communications, like all other USF communications, will be sent to your USF official email address.
+You are therefore strongly encouraged to monitor that email account.

-<i class="fas fa-info-circle"></i>
-See the [Communication Policy](#communication-policy) for this course above.
-{: class="notification" markdown="1"}

 ### Counseling and Psychological Services (CAPS)